Intro to Sculpting

 Everything below represents notes for Sepha to finish the YouTube vid and article with.

-Inversely to box modeling, sculpting is a modeling style that gives us the most amount of freedom, with the least amount of direct topological control.
+Inversely to box modeling, sculpting is a modeling style that gives us the most amount of creative freedom, with the least amount of direct topological control.

 However, the industry standard sculpting program remains ZBrush - and for good reason.
-It is exceptionally powerful, purpose built, and highly performant, and widely taught - traits which make it the industry leading tool for sculpting without question.
+It is exceptionally powerful, purpose built, highly performant, and widely taught - traits which make it the industry leading tool for sculpting without question.

 Basic Hotkeys